 If the pile is prestressed, the concrete at the end must be cut away to expose at

-least 0.6 m (24 inches) of the prestressing tendons.
+least 24 inches of the prestressing tendons.
 Reinforcing of equal size must be securely wired to the exposed steel.
-Furthermore, the extension must have 0.53 mm diameter (5 gauge) spiral reinforcing at 75 mm (3 inch) pitch ending with 6 close turns at the top.
+Furthermore, the extension must have 5 gauge spiral reinforcing at 3 inch pitch ending with 6 close turns at the top.

 After the extension steel is wired securely in place, the forms may be set.
 Care must be taken to prevent concrete leakage along the face of the pile and to prevent any bulging of the forms.
 Concrete used in the extension must be of the same quality as used in the original piling.
 Just prior to placing concrete, the top must have a grout coating to help assure bonding.

 These piling are designed to improve splicing and/or extending by having a steel plate cast into the pile top.
 If extension becomes necessary, the extension pile also comes with a steel plate cast into its lower end.
 Splicing then becomes a matter of setting the extension on top and welding the two plates together.
 (Refer to Figure D, Appendix 11-4 for welding information.)